Pre-K – Junior K (4+ – 5+)

 Mathematics & Geometry

 From the founding concepts of numbers, children are ready to employ their critical thinking abilities to add, subtract and solve number puzzles.

 - – Comparing the order of numbers and understanding greater than / less than relationships

 - – Drawing and combining basic shapes, for example inscribing squares inside circles

-By graduation children have a fairly well-developed idea of proper and improper behavior.
+- By graduation children have a fairly well-developed idea of proper and improper behavior.
 They become more sociable.
-In this critical stage, as they begin to spend more time in groups and less with family, they should be guided on the appropriate ways of getting along with others.
 Our techniques include: